 Step 3.
 Scan the Flash Drive

 Step 4.
-Start Recovering Files
+Select and Recover Files

 Now that you’ve recovered your files, you can start fixing your flash drive.